-The only save way to connect to your DigitalOcean server or any server is via public key authentication, OpenSSH is the standard tools used and OpenSSH server comes as standard on all provided DigitalOcean operating Systems.
-Password based authentication is vulnerable to brute force attack, where SSH key pairs are nearly impossible to decipher (I say nearly as weaker keys are still susceptible to attack)
+The only safe way to connect to your DigitalOcean server or any server is via public key authentication, OpenSSH is the standard tool used and OpenSSH server comes as standard on all provided DigitalOcean Operating Systems.
+Password-based authentication is vulnerable to brute force attack, where SSH key pairs are nearly impossible to decipher (I say nearly as weaker keys are still susceptible to attack)

 Step One—Create the RSA Key Pair

 The first step is to create the key pair on your local machine (if your on windows you are going to have to research now to generate a key):

 Once you have entered the keygen command, you will get questioned:

 Enter file in which to save the key (/home/simon/.ssh/id_rsa):

 You can press enter, which saves the file to the default location, in your home directory.

 I strongly recommend you enter a passphrase, even though it is optional.
 It protects the key if it falls into the wrong hands been any use.
 You need the passphrase to unlock the key, on a mac you can save the passphrase into the keychain and need never type it again.

 The public key is now located in /home/username/.ssh/id_rsa.pub.
 The private key (identification) is now located in /home/username/.ssh/id_rsa.

 Once the key pair is generated, you can start to use it, you can update existing servers or tell DigitalOcean to provision new servers with the key